jack5mikemotown/home-assistant.io/source/_docs/authentication/multi-factor-auth.markdown

 #### Setting up MFA notify

-Add Notify MFA to your `configuration.yaml` file like this:
+Add Notify MFA to your `configuration.yaml` file like this.
+Do not include `notify.` in your entity name:

 ```yaml
 homeassistant: